 Arcserve UDP Agent (Windows) backups consist of a snapshot image and the transaction log files that were created for it.
 At some point in time, the older (committed) transaction log files are no longer needed and can be purged to make space for new log files.
 The process of purging these log files is truncating the log.
 This option enables truncating of committed transaction log files, which conserves disk space.

-The available options are SQL Server and Exchange Server.
-You can select either, both, or none of these applications.
-If you select any of these applications, you can also specify a scheduled time period (Daily, Weekly, or Monthly) for automatic log truncation:
+When you select the SQL Server check box, you can specify a scheduled time period (Daily, Weekly, Monthly, or Always) for automatic log truncation.